-NSA Doval, one of main architects being scrapping Article 370 to oversee its implementation
+NSA Doval, one of main architects behind scrapping Article 370 to oversee its implementation

 New Delhi, Aug 06: The decision to scrap Article 370 not only needed a political will, but the run up to the decision needed utmost secrecy as well.
 After all it was a decision Jammu and Kashmir, the most volatile state, now Union Territory.